jiewang-web/powder-summer20/tutorials/collect-rxtx-all/README.md

-# Collecting Recieved Signal Strength between all combinations of Tranmitters and Receivers #
+# Collecting Recieved Signal Strength between all combinations of Transmitters and Receivers #

 The goals of this tutorial is to step through the process of collecting received signal strength measurements between all combinations of transmitter and receivers within the